AFMS-Rowan-Software-Projects/Test-Plan-Support-Application/README.md

 # Test-Plan-Support-Application
-a local application for test procedure development and re-use, test status monitoring, and traceability
+Software development teams traditionally store test plans and procedures within text documents.
+With large software systems, re-use of test procedures is problematic.
+Additionally, finding procedures to re-use for regression testing becomes a lengthy activity.
+Commercial products are tailored to organizations on open systems that can access the internet.
+What about software companies working on classified software on closed systems?
+The team will develop a local application for test procedure development and re-use, test status monitoring, and traceability.